paragmb/Module12Challenge/README.md

 Out of total 77,536 (75036 + 2500) loans only 2500 are high-risk loans.
 Hence the data on the home loans is imbalanced.
 This suggests that a model that uses resampled data will perform better.
 Hence there is a need to resample the training data and then reevaluate the model.

-We use the RandomOverSampler function (from library named imbalanced-learn, or imblearn) to oversample the data.
+We used the RandomOverSampler function (from library named imbalanced-learn, or imblearn) to oversample the data.
 This library of tools can help us fix imbalanced classes.
 The value_counts of the resampled labels is as follows:

 y_resampled data: 56271 healthy loans and 56271 high risk loans